 Things you will need:

 The fuel pump relay can be found in the fuse box found in the engine bay.
 Usually, the fuse box is situated on the far right of the engine bay, near the battery.
 You can identify it easily as this box is reasonably big.
 However, if you cannot find it, there is another way and that is to trace the wiring leaving your car’s battery.

 The battery’s wiring goes through the fuse box.
 Once you have found the fuse box, open it and find a large cuboid shaped object.
 Look on the fuse box’s cover to find a map of the fuse and relay layout.
 Once you have found the correct relay, pull on it and remove it from the fuse box.
 NOTE: It can be located in other places in your car depending on the model.

 Cleaning the Relay

-The fuel pump relay is an electrical car part, so it is never wise to apply water to clean it and the connector.
+The fuel pump relay is an electrical car part, so it is never wise to apply water to clean the relay and the connector.
 As such, extreme care has to be taken when handling a relay.
 First off, take off the relay and use the blower to blow away any specks of dirt that might be on top of it.
-Once, you have dusted off the entire relay – this will hardly take 2 minutes at most – it is time to use some ethanol to clean it entirely.
-However, before using any cleaner, make sure wherever you are working is a clean place.
+Once you have dusted off the entire relay – this will take 2 minutes at most – it is time to use some ethanol to clean it entirely.
+However, before using any cleaner, make sure wherever you are working is a clean envrionment.